sachinmaharjan/postapi/README.md

 ### Next Steps

-- Since it was a api only, I have removed the views for all the controllers except main.
-Add views.
+- Since it was an api only, I removed all the views except main.
+Add views back.
 - Adding api access for only authorized users
-- We are only saving link for image right now.
+- Add email to user which will give us more control and easy to have login features
+- Currently image file is only link.
 Image upload might help. filepicker-rails gem
+- Post are loaded all.
+Should only load posts related to given user only.
+- Report for user with number of post, number of comments made